Why pet insurance matters: Protect your pet and your budget

 Claims – what to expect

 Most insurers support digital claims.
 Keep invoices, clinical notes and your pet’s history handy.
-For smoother claims, submit promptly and make sure the treatment aligns with your policy wording.
+For smoother claims and make sure the treatment aligns with your policy wording.

 GapOnly® – quick claims